-- All PNW undergraduates working on an independent or group project are eligible to apply. - Students must have a faculty mentor. - Students are responsible for writing the proposal and should only submit a single proposal.
-Students on multiple proposals will only be awarded a single grant. - Students and faculty must complete the Purdue University's required CITI RCR Training before submitting their proposal.
+- All PNW undergraduates working on an independent or group project associated with a Senior Design or Capstone Project are eligible to apply. - Students must have a faculty mentor. - Students are responsible for writing the proposal and should only submit a single proposal.
+Students on multiple proposals will only be awarded a single grant. - Students and faculty must complete the Purdue University's required CITI RCR Training and include completion certificates in their application. - All grant proposals must be approved by the Deans office through InfoReady.

-Award Information: The award will cover up to \$1000 for group research project expenses.
-The project does not have to be a year-long project, but it must be completed before your graduation or May 1st, 2023 (whichever comes first).
-Upon completion of the studies, students must submit a Final Report, which will describe the research activities, funds used, and outcomes (presentations, etc) from the work.
+Award Information: The award will cover up to \$1000 for group research project expenses, and up to \$500 for individual research expenses.
+Funds will be cost-shared with the student's College, with a 50% match model.
+Therefore, Dean approval is required for submission.
+The project does not have to be a year-long project, but funds must be used, and research completed before your graduation or May 1st, 2024 (whichever comes first).
+Students are expected to present their research at the Days of Discovery Research Conference.